 First, the requirement that the President must take the public, high-profile step of negotiating an executive agreement - or equivalent action with the force of law - affords a measure of political protection to states.
 "Our Framers established a careful set of procedures that must be followed before federal law can be created under the Constitution - vesting that decision in the political branches, subject to checks and balances."
 Medellin, 128 S. Ct. at 1362.
 Allowing the President to circumvent these procedures, and preempt state law simply by expressing a policy preference in speeches and letters to Congress, would eviscerate the states' protections.
-Indeed, because the barriers to such preferences are so low, the panel's doctrine would create a prescription for chaos.
-With a few speeches by the President and congressional failure to act, state laws could be invalidated; with another speech reversing the policy preference, the same law could be resurrected.
-At the moment, California could presumably amend section 354.4 to refer to Armenian victims of "massacres," the term used by President Clinton,7 or to victims of "annihilation," the term used by President George W. Bush,8 or to victims of the "Meds Yeghern," the Armenian word for genocide most recently used by President Obama.9 Or, if President Obama fulfills his promise that "as President I will recognize the Armenian genocide,"10 the panel's decision would no longer hold any weight.
-Surely preemption of state law cannot be premised on such ephemera.
+Indeed, because such preferences are created, expressed, and modified so easily, the panel's doctrine would create a prescription for chaos.
+Even the Petition acknowledges that there would be no conflict problem if California had chosen to use, for example, the Armenian term "Meds Yeghern" instead of the English phrase "Armenian genocide."
+Petition at 14.
+And there can be no dispute that California's choice of words would have posed no problem if it were enacted in, say, 1982, after President Reagan recognized the Armenian genocide.
+Surely the states cannot be required to keep track of the presidential terminology of the day, which can be changed at a whim, in order to avoid federal preemption.

-The second reason to require a more formalized lawmaking process before preempting state law is that, while "the hurdles to political branch correction of untoward state foreign relations activity are relatively insignificant. . . . the erroneous federalization of [state] law . . . will not trigger the political branches' special means to monitor and control adverse foreign relations activity."
+The second reason to require a more formalized lawmaking process before preempting state law is that, while "the hurdles to political branch correction of untoward state foreign relations activity are relatively insignificant. . . the erroneous federalization of [state] law . . . will not trigger the political branches' special means to monitor and control adverse foreign relations activity."
 Jack L. Goldsmith, Federal Courts, Foreign Affairs, and Federalism, 83 Va.
 L. Rev. 1617, 1693-94 (1997).
-Thus, if a state goes too far in intruding upon foreign
+Thus, if a state goes too far in intruding upon foreign relations, the political branches can protect themselves; if the courts go too far in preempting state law, states are largely helpless.